What Do Wood Patternmaker Do?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In the United States, there were 1,800 jobs for Wood Patternmaker in 2016.
+There were about 1,800 jobs for Wood Patternmaker in 2016 (in the United States).
 There is little to no growth in job opportunities for Wood Patternmaker.
-There will be an estimated 200 positions for Wood Patternmaker per year.
+The BLS estimates 200 yearly job openings in this field.

 The states with the most job growth for Wood Patternmaker are North Carolina, Michigan, and Nebraska.
 Watch out if you plan on working in Pennsylvania, Nebraska, or Michigan.
 These states have the worst job growth for this type of profession.